 There are two kinds of riders, those who have fallen off and those who will fall off.
 This means jeans, boots, helmet and some type of jacket, whose sleeves you would choose to be scraped off instead of your elbows.
 If you choose to ride you find yourself in hot clothes blazing down the street with the sense of someone holding a huge hair dryer to your face, just so you can cool off.

 The good news is heat really kills my appetite.
 I have lost a few pounds being miserable, and this is even without watching CNN or local news programs.
 The best thing to do in coping with heat is to stay hydrated, not inebriated, stay calm, avoiding visiting relatives, buying insurance, doing any do-it-yourself home improvement projects, door-to-door campaigning, or actually running for office yourself.

 I am inspired by the eco-predictability of the cool fog that never fails us on the coast side to roll in and cool us down.
 We like it when it is 60s on the coast and 117 inland.

-No doubt that within a few months, football will start and everything will be comfortable and cuddly again.
-The too hot, dog days of Indian summer will be gone, hopefully not shrouded in a visceral memory of tradgy or catastrophe this year.
+No doubt that football has started, everything will be comfortable and cuddly a gain.
+The too hot, dog days of Indian summer will be gone, hopefully not shrouded in a visceral memory of tragedy or catastrophe this year.

-If it is hot here it is hotter where our brave troops are.
-It might be time to bring them back into the cool comfort of home too.
+If it is hot here, it is much hotter where our brave troops are.
+It might be time to bring them back into the cool comfort of home as well.